LosterJ/nest_docs_project/src/README.Middleware.md

     - When using the express adapter, NestJS app will register json and urlencoded from the package body-parser by default.
     This means if you want to customize that middleware via the MiddlewareCustomer, you need to turn off the global middleware by setting the bodyParser flag to false when creating the app with NestFactory.create()

+    - We may also further restrict a middleware to a particular req method (passing an object containing the route path and req method to forRoutes() method): configure(consumer: MiddlewareConsumer) {
+            consumer
+            .apply(LoggerMiddleware)
+            .forRoutes({path: 'cats', method: RequestMethod.GET})
+        }

 **Route wildcard**
     `forRoute({ path: 'ab*cd, method: RequestMethod.ALL '});`
     The characters ?, +, *, () may be used in a route path, and are subsets of their regular expression counterparts.